avlis/datacopy/README.md

     - @: build from source query column names (default option)
     - @l: build from source, lowering case
     - @u: build from source, upping case
-    - @d: build from destination
+    - @d: build from destination (cannot be used if destination is csv)
     - anything else: comma delimited list of column names.

 - ignore_cols: a list of column names, separated by comma.